Bastardkb/bastardkb.github.io/bg_cnano/06rgb_components.md

 In this section, we will install the per-key RGB components.
 If you don't have any in your kit, skip this section.

+{: .tip }
+The pictures in this section are for illustration, and may not match your PCB entirely.
+Read the instructions carefully.

 # RGB Components - capacitors and resistors

 ![](../assets/pics/guides/charybdis/22.jpg)